The 6 biggest drink trends of summer 2024

 Traditionally, matcha is used to make a thick water-based tea, but in Australian cafes, it’s most commonly served with milk as a hot or iced matcha latte.
 Many cafes have their own variations and have created other flavoured hot drinks to capitalise on the matcha trend.

-“Our strawberry matcha is going absolutely mental,” says Daniel Sorridimi, co-founder of popular Sydney hotspot Blackwood.
-“We were one of the first to do matcha in Australia, so we also do a strawberry matha which has gone absolutely mental.
+“Our strawberry matcha is going absolutely mental,” says Daniel Sorridimi, co-founder of the popular Bondi & and Cronulla cafe, Blackwood.
+“We were one of the first to do matcha in Australia, so we also do a strawberry matcha which has gone absolutely mental.
 And we’ve also created an iced coconut and lychee matcha, which is very different but very refreshing.”

 “Additionally,” says Daniel, “we have our biscoff latte.
 It’s been on our menu for years and tastes like a warm hug.”